kittykatattack/learningPixi/README.md

 But how?

 The first step is to create a rectangular display area that you can start displaying images on.
-Pixi has a `Application` object that creates this for you.
+Pixi has an `Application` object that creates this for you.
 It automatically generates an HTML `<canvas>` element and figures out how to display your images on the canvas.
 You then need to create a